 7. Orient Kids to Their Community

 Use walks to build kids' community awareness.
 Comment that barber poles mean it’s a hair cut place and that the flashing lights in front of the fire station mean the fire trucks are ready to go.
 Walk by fountains and see if they’re on (for summer) or off (for winter).
 Talk about what it means when the lightning rod at the park is flashing.
 Look in shop windows to talk about the sparklers for the Fourth of July, the pumpkins for Halloween, or the backpacks for back-to-school.
 Do walking errands to the post office, the grocery store, the coffee shop, the library, and the bookstore.
 Walk around the old-fashioned car show in the summer, the ice sculptures in the winter, and the scarecrow displays in fall.
-By talking about everything you see, you help kids build community awareness, learn vocabulary, and get new ideas to re-create or play out scenes when they get home.
+By talking about everything you see, you help kids build community awareness and get new ideas to re-create or play out scenes when they get home.